YuriIriarte/CSB/README.md

 - $q > 0$
 - $X$ and $U$ are independent

-Then \(T \in (0,1)\) follows the Contracted Symmetric Beta distribution.
+Then $T \in (0,1)$ follows the Contracted Symmetric Beta distribution.

-This construction introduces an additional shape parameter \(q\), controlling contraction intensity and generating a wide variety of bounded densities.
+This construction introduces an additional shape parameter $q$, controlling contraction intensity and generating a wide variety of bounded densities.

 ---